-On the night of 10th February, 1566, Darnley was murdered at a house at Kirk'o Field near Edinburgh.
-In a explosion which shook Edinburgh, the house was blown up with gunpowder and Darnley and a servant were found dead in the grounds.
+On the night of 10th February 1566, Darnley was murdered at a house at Kirk'o Field near Edinburgh.
+In an explosion that shook Edinburgh, the house was blown up with gunpowder and Darnley and a servant was found dead on the grounds.
 They had been strangled, presumably having escaped the blast.
-Bothwell, was considered by many to be responsible for the act and the Queen's own complicity in her husband's murder suspected.
+Bothwell was considered by many to be responsible for the act and the Queen's complicity in her husband's murder suspected.

-Bothwell set sail from Aberdeen to Shetland and from there he planned to to travel to Denmark to raise an army with the support of Frederick II of Denmark to recover Mary's throne, but was forced by stormy seas towards Norway.
-He was caught off the coast of Norway without proper papers, and was escorted to Bergen, the home of Anna Throndsen.
+Bothwell set sail from Aberdeen to Shetland and from there he planned to travel to Denmark to raise an army with the support of Frederick II of Denmark to recover Mary's throne but was forced by stormy seas towards Norway.
+He was caught off the coast of Norway without proper papers and was escorted to Bergen, the home of Anna Throndsen.

 Anna issued a complaint against him and her cousin Erik Rosenkrantz, a high-level official, remanded him to a local prison.
 Anna sued him for abandonment and the return of her dowry but was persuaded by Bothwell to take his ship as compensation.
 He would then have been released, but King Frederick of Denmark had heard news that the English were seeking Bothwell for the alleged murder of Henry Stuart, Lord Darnley and decided to take him into custody in Denmark.